Support in plant (Physiological support & Structural support)

 Examples

-• The swelling (the size increasing) of dried fruits, on soaking them in the water for a period of time, due to its absorption of the water by osmosis.
+• The swelling (the size increasing) of dried fruits, on soaking them in the water for some time, due to its absorption of the water by osmosis.

-• The shrinkage (wilt) of fresh seeds as peas or beans, on leaving them for a period of time, due to the loss of the water from their cells.
+• The shrinkage (wilt) of fresh seeds as peas or beans, on leaving them for some time, due to the loss of water from their cells.

 • The wilting of leaves and stems of herbaceous plants that face soil drought, due to the absence of its cells turgidity, as a result of the loss of water, So, the physiological support disappears.